-At Whitehorse, we pride ourselves on our productions and benefit from an exceptional Hall in which to put on a show!
+At Whitehorse, we pride ourselves on our productions and benefit from an exceptional stage and Hall in which to put on a show!
 All children are expected to participate in whole school productions.
-Where parents wish a child to be excused from participating for any reason, they must apply in writing and meet with the Deputy Head of School or Head of School to discuss their reasons.
+Where parents wish a child to be excused from participating for any reason, they must apply in writing and meet with the Head of School to discuss their reasons.